top of page

 Can I visit Westminster Abbey?

 Westminster Abbey remains a vibrant centre of worship, with regular services and daily prayers.
 Services are free and are open to the public.
-We visit on our regular Royal Westminster Tour.
 Alternatively if you want to explore the Abbey fully, tickets are from £29 per person and can be booked here.
+Or join our regular Royal Westminster Tour to hear all about it from one of our expert guides.
+You can also find information on all our different Free London Tours here.

 bottom of page